 The average output of a square kilometre of 30% efficient photovoltaic panels in desert regions near the equator is about 75 MW, or 6.5TJ/day.
 This would be enough to power six vessels the size of MS Eilbeck.
 A rough estimate suggests that about 100 km2 of photovoltaic panels would power the entire world shipping fleet.
 A similar calculation for wind power shows that six 7MW wind turbines working with a 30% capacity factor would be needed to power the MS Eilbeck and about 3600 would power the worlds shipping.

 The development of this system would take some decades.
-Current lithium battery technology is nowhere near the energy density implied.
-The development of the infrastructure and ship propulsion will need a build up of investment on a time scale of decades.
+Current lithium-air battery technology is nowhere near the energy density implied.
+The development of the infrastructure and ship propulsion will need a build up of investment on a time scale of decades.-

-Magnesium-air has been left in the running even though the technology may be even further away because it may be the least dangerous in a disaster.
-Also, for marine shipping there maybe the option of disposing of the MgO into the sea and achieve the best energy density.
+Magnesium-air is a strong contender, its energy density is not far short of Li-air, the technology has already been developed, Magnesium is abundent and non toxic (about 10% of seasalt is MgCl) and it may be the least dangerous in a disaster.
+Also, for marine shipping there might the option of disposing of the MgO into the sea and achieve a better energy density.

 Hydrogen – air has not been considered, the main problem is storage.
 0.25 TJ of energy could be stored by 3.1 tonnes of H2.
 However, with current technology, the best storage density is 6% H2 by weight, ending up with over 50 tonnes/TJ.
 Cryogenic storage could give a much better energy density, but would work better on a larger scale.